tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/TokenizationSDK.md

 {{< /tab >}}
 {{< /tabs >}}

-## Individual token removal
+## Remoção de token individual
-Using this feature, you can remove the token previously registered.
+Usando este recurso, você pode remover o token registrado anteriormente.

 ### Method call
 The following examples show how to call the method for this transaction type according to the programming language.